apache/openserverless/README.md

   IdentityFile ~/.ssh/id_rsa
 ```

-In alternative, you can use this all-in-one command:
+If you are Linux or Mac, you can use this all-in-one command:

 ```
 export OS_IP=`multipass list | grep openserverless | grep Running | awk '{ print $3 }'`